ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 ![](../assets/ReceiverStealth.png)

-The code explaining how, as a Scanner, to scan a transaction and how, as a Receiver, to uncover the private key, will be explained later in the **TransactionBuilder** \(Other types of ownership\) part.
+Dari kode tersebut menjelaskan bagaimana sebuah Scanner, untuk melakukan scan sebuah transaksi, dan sebagai Receiver, untuk mendapat private key, selanjutnya akan dijelaskan lebih jauh di **TransactionBuilder** \(pada bagian Tipe Kepemilikan Lain\).

 It should be noted that a **StealthAddress** can have multiple **spend pubkeys**, in which case, the address represent a multi sig.